 - Is there a set range for reasonable property prices in Pakistan?

-- What precautions should one take when buying property?
+- What precautions should one take when buying a property?

-Sometimes, agents’ fare may go as high 2% of the value of property.
-Or they may be happy with a much lower (fixed) amount; regardless of the property price.
+Sometimes, agents’ fare may go as high 2% of the value of the property.
+Or they may be happy with a much lower (fixed) amount, regardless of the property price.

-If you are a buyer, and are looking to buy property, know that your research may make all the difference.
-It can help you find the right kind of property at the right location, and with the amenities you need.
+If you are looking to buy property in Pakistan, know that your research may make all the difference.
+It can help you find the right kind of property at the right location and with the amenities you need.
 The listings page is a good place to start off on this venture.

 Finally, confirm that there are no issues with the property in question.

-Do you have any other questions refarding the sale or transfer of property?
-You can share them with us in the comments section below.
+Do you have any other questions about transferring or selling property in Pakistan?
+If so, you can share them with us by sending an email on firstname.lastname@example.org.
 Alternatively, you can also head on over to the Zameen Forum for a detailed conversation on the topic.